Beyond the Bench: Why Partnership is the Critical Component in Pharmaceutical Analysis

 In the second session of this series we will discuss the range of bioseparation approaches used for characterization of CQAs in more detail.
 This includes solutions available for native (Size Exclusion, Ion Exchange, HIC) and reduced state (RP, HILIC) bioseparations for analysis of mAbs and other biotherapeutics.

-Donna Potts Biopharma Market Specialist EMEA IDO Agilent Technologies
+Biopharma Market Specialist EMEA IDO

 Donna is a Biopharma Market Specialist for Agilent Technologies; over the last decade she has been responsible for business development for Agilent analytical solutions in the Biopharma market space.
 Donna has worked extensively with biomolecules during her career, with a strong emphasis on Life Science and Biopharma applications using LC-MS.